ReymoT/fraud-detection-mlops/README.md

 - Backpressure needs an explicit design decision, not an afterthought.
 The bounded queue with 503 rejection was a deliberate choice.
 Shedding load is preferable to unbounded queue growth that degrades latency for all requests.

-- Canary deployment via replica ratio is operationally simple but coarse.
-A 1:2 canary:stable ratio gives roughly 33% traffic split.
+- The canary deployment ran 1 canary pod alongside 2 stable pods — a 1:2 ratio approximating 33% canary traffic which was constrained by GKE Autopilot free tier quota limits.
+In production, the canary would typically receive 5–10% of traffic initially, scaling up only after metric validation.
 A service mesh (Istio) would allow precise percentage-based routing without replica math.

 - The simulated Kafka stream simplifies real-world complexity.
 A live stream introduces out-of-order events, consumer lag under backpressure, and partition rebalancing - none of which the simulation exercises.